StrataEdition/Ettrick-Sites-EPK.github.io/index.md

 ---
 ## Videos
 **ScanDisk** is accompanied by three videos created by the artists mixing 3D scans and phone footage of London's suburbs.
 The material was reassembled into fictional urban-industrial scenes.
-Videos and music were created at the same time, one form affecting the other ~ *(click on the images to open the links)*.
+Videos and music were created at the same time, one form affecting the other. *~(click on the images to open the links)~*

 [<img alt="Elmelin Video" class="centered-vid" src="elmelinVid.jpg" />](https://www.youtube.com/watch?v=uZPCZdTdytw)
 [<img alt="VFS Video" class="centered-vid" src="vfsVid.jpg" />](https://www.youtube.com/watch?v=uZPCZdTdytw)